Do you want to integrate Slack with your WordPress website or WooCommerce store?

 The first thing, you need to do is go to Automator » Add New page to create your first recipe.

-You’ll be asked to select whether you want to create a ‘Logged-in’ recipe or an ‘Anonymous’ recipe.
+You’ll be asked to select whether you want to create a ‘Logged-in’ recipe or an ‘Everyone’ recipe.

-Logged-in recipes can be triggered by logged in users only, and anonymous recipes can be triggered by any user.
+Logged-in recipes can be triggered by logged-in users only, and Everyone’s recipes can be triggered by any user.

 You need to choose a recipe type based on your workflow needs, and then click on the confirm button.

-For the sake of this tutorial, we will be creating a recipe that sends a Slack message to a channel when a post is updated on your WordPress blog.
+For the sake of this tutorial, we will be creating a Logged-in users recipe that sends a Slack message to a channel when a post is updated on your WordPress blog.